RockDaFox/ez-translation/README.md

 ### Basic

-Create a translation object (can be a .json)
+Create a translation object (can be a .json file)

 ```js
 const myTranslation = {